Constant Curvature Curve Tube Codes for Low-Latency Analog Error Correction

 When the radii are equal for all even $n$, we have $\theta=[r_1,\cdots,r_{n/2}]^T=\sqrt{2/n}\mathbf{1}_{n/2}$.
 We compactly write the $k$-th derivative of the $m$-th component of this curve for $m=1,2,\cdots,n$ as

-It follows that, to achieve full dimensionality, $r_i>0$ .
+It follows that, to achieve full dimensionality, $r_i>0$.
 Furthermore, for the curve to be ``twisted'' (meaning all curvatures are greater than zero), the frequency parameters $\omega_i$ must all be different from each other \cite{Costa1990}.
 By restricting the frequency parameters $\mathbf{\omega}=\{\omega_1,\cdots,\omega_{n/2}\}$ to be harmonic, that is integer multiples of the fundamental frequency $\omega_1$,

 we obtain curves that repeat themselves.
 The curve is, thus, closed or, in other words, an $n$-dimensional \textit{knot} is formed.
-We prevent the ending point of the curve coming back to the starting point by limiting its path length to correspond to an amount less than the full path length.
+We prevent the ending point of the curve from coming back to the starting point by limiting its path length to correspond to an amount less than the full path length.
 In the sequel, we compute tube densities for various choices of integer-multiple frequency parameters.